 When breastfeeding twins or triplets, its important you and your babies are as comfortable as possible.
 Here are some tips to help you get started;

-- Use a nursing pillow.
-You can get nursing pillows that are designed for twins.
+- Use a breastfeeding pillow.
+You can get pillows that are designed for twins.
 Or you can use two regular pillows or rolled-up towels.

 - Get yourself comfortable and set up.
 In the early days it may be easier to get yourself in position and have someone hand you each baby.
 Get them to latch one at a time.
 If you're alone, set yourself up on the floor with lots of pillows.
 Put the babies in their bouncy seats on either side of where you'll be sitting.
 Fasten the pillow around your waist and position the babies one at a time onto the pillow.

-- Nursing triplets (or more).
-If you have more than two babies try nursing two at a time.
-You can then nurse the third baby afterwards.
+- Breastfeeding triplets (or more).
+If you have more than two babies try feeding two at a time.
+You can then feed the third baby afterwards.
 Remember to switch which baby feeds on their own during each feed.

 - Try and get a good latch - Your nipples should not be painful or cracked during or after feeds.
-If they are you can call Just One Norfolk for advice on latch and positioning.
+If they are you can please look again at our positioning and attachment page and call Just One Norfolk for help and advice.

 To find out more about breastfeeding twins *click here*.